When it comes to costly investments, for most people, a home or business property feature high on the list.

 Whether by investment in the fabric of the building or acting to your own detriment you may have established an interest in trust law, whether by common law or by virtue of the Trusts of Land and Appointment of Trustees Act (known commonly as a TOLATA claim).

-Without detailed written evidence of what interest those living in a house may have, disputes can arise.
+Without detailed written evidence of what interest those living in a house may have, disputes can, and frequently do, arise.

 This is especially so between civil partners, family members living in a family property (whether rented or rent free) and in farming properties.